- Awards + Funding

 Enrollment After 2nd Week (Late)

-If you are taking a course towards your program requirements but it is outside your department, school, or faculty, fill out a Registration/Change of Registration form and submit it to you supervisor/director for approval prior to the start of the term.
+If you are taking a course towards your program requirements but it is outside your academic unit, fill out a Registration/Change of Registration form and submit it to you supervisor/director for approval prior to the start of the term.
 If approved, staff will enroll you.
 Tuition is due immediately with a late enrollment.
 It's your responsibility to pay any late fees.

 If you are having problems enrolling or unsure what course to enroll in, please contact your graduate program assistant.

-If you are taking a course towards your program requirements but it is outside your department, school, or faculty, fill out a Registration/Change of Registration form and submit it to you supervisor/director for approval prior to the start of the term.
+If you are taking a course towards your program requirements but it is outside your academic unit, fill out a Registration/Change of Registration form and submit it to you supervisor/director for approval prior to the start of the term.
 If approved, staff will enroll you.

 If the course is for general interest and not towards your program requirements, you may request to take the course, however, you will be charged additional tuition for the course.